Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 MiSTer will never use physical cartridges.

-Not only is it outside the scope of the project which aims to replace the need for having real hardware, it is physically very impractical/impossible given the number of GPIO pins available from the FPGA.
+The project aims to replace the need for having original hardware for the same experience.
+It is also physically impractical/impossible given the number of GPIO pins available from the FPGA.

 ## Does MiSTer have lag?

-It depends on your setup, but generally it ranges from imperceptibly low to around one frame of lag.
-Zero latency is possible with certain equipment.
+It depends on your setup, but it ranges from imperceptibly low to around one frame of lag.

-_Long answer:_ You may see some latency depending on your display, controller and settings.
-But they can all be tweaked to a large extent if that is important to you.
-If you use a CRT and native peripherals like an original console, you will experience no additional latency compared to it.
+Zero latency is possible with certain equipment and tweaks.
 [See here](lag-explained) for a more detailed explanation.

 ## I've seen in the news, "Update Framework".
 What does that mean?

-The framework are the common elements between all cores that handle things like IO, video scaling, etc.
+The 'framework' is all the common elements between cores that handle things like IO, video scaling, etc.

 ***